Chlamydia research

 Chlamydia research is the systematic study of the organisms in the taxonomic group of bacteria Chlamydiota (formerly Chlamydiae), the diagnostic procedures to treat infections, the disease chlamydia, infections caused by the organisms, the epidemiology of infection and the development of vaccines.
 The process of research can include the participation of many researchers who work in collaboration from separate organizations, governmental entities and universities.

 Funding

 The Centers for Disease Control and Prevention (CDC) offers funding to research the biology, physiology, epidemiology, vaccine development, and publish systematic reviews of Chlamydia species.
 Other funding sources include the National Chlamydia Coalition.

 Institutes

 NIAID

-The National Institute of Allergy and Infectious Diseases (NIAID) conducts research at the Rocky Mountain Laboratories in Hamilton, Montana.
-This facility is developing a vaccine to prevent Chlamydia trachomatis infection.
-The vaccine being tested is a single-component vaccine that is designed to protect against all 15 chlamydia varieties.
-Studies have already shown that the vaccine can prevent laboratory cells from becoming infected.

-Another prevention strategy being pursued is the development of topical microbicides (preparations that can be inserted into the vagina to prevent infection) that are effective and easy for women to use.

 Studies continue to determine the organism's genetic makeup.
 NIAID-supported scientists have determined the complete genome (genetic blueprint) for C. trachomatis.

 Max Planck Institute for Infection Biology

 The Max Planck Institute for Infection Biology continues its research into chlamydia infection.
 The institute has published over 140 studies related to chlamydia.